2016 clown sightings: 2016 sightings and effects

 After the Wisconsin incident, numerous other incidents started popping up across the United States at the end of August 2016.
 In early October 2016, further incidents were reported in Canada and the first occurrences in the United Kingdom and Australia.
 British communities were described as "horrified" and pressure had been placed on police resources.

 According to The New York Times, the clown sightings resulted in at least 12 arrests across the United States and one death.
-In Reading, Pennsylvania, a 16-year old boy was fatally stabbed during an incident that could have been provoked by a prowler wearing a clown mask.
+In Reading, Pennsylvania, a 16-year-old boy was fatally stabbed during an incident that could have been provoked by a prowler wearing a clown mask.
 The charges related to the sightings included making false reports, threats, and chasing people.

-Throughout this time, Internet social media sites received numerous postings related to the phenomenon.
-The World Clown Association president Randy Christensen took a stance against the current trend of people dressing up as clowns to frighten people.
+Throughout this time, internet social media sites received numerous postings related to the phenomenon.
+The World Clown Association president Randy Christensen took a stance against the trend of people dressing up as clowns to frighten people.
 Circuses and other clown-related businesses were affected.
 In October 2016, McDonald's decided that Ronald McDonald would keep a lower profile as a result of the incidents.
 A sociologist has called 2016 "a bad time to be a professional clown".
 The killer clown craze was linked to a significant increase in sales of clown suits in and near Glasgow, Scotland.
 During Halloween, some Floridians decided to go armed while trick-or-treating.

 Warnings

-On October 12, the Russian Embassy in London issued a warning for Russian and British citizens because of the clown scare.
+On 12 October, the Russian Embassy in London issued a warning to Russian and British citizens because of the clown scare.

-On October 13, Fijian police warned people against involvement in the events.
+On 13 October, Fijian police warned people against involvement in the events.

 Clown costume withdrawals and bans

 Several New Zealand shops withdrew clown costumes from their shelves.
-In the United States, the East Side Union High School District, the West Milford school district, Ohio school district, and Springboro Community Schools issued a blanket ban on all clown costumes and clown masks in addition to previously existing policies and restrictions.
+In the United States, school districts in California, New Jersey, and Ohio issued a blanket ban on all clown costumes and clown masks in addition to previously existing policies and restrictions.
 Target pulled clown masks from its website and stores as a result of the scare, as did Canadian Tire.
 The village of Memramcook, New Brunswick asked residents not to dress up as clowns on Halloween.
 Employees of theme parks were instructed to remove any horror costumes and make-up before leaving work.

 Threatened "clown purge" and aftermath

-By October 25, 2016, several news outlets reported on an alleged clown-initiated "purge" or "attack", which supposedly was to take place on Halloween Eve of 2016.
-While there were no widespread "purge" attacks as threatened, a family from Florida was attacked on October 31, 2016, by a group of approximately 20 people in clown masks (and masks styled after The Purge movie).
+By 25 October 2016, several news outlets reported on an alleged clown-initiated "purge" or "attack", which supposedly was to take place on Halloween Eve of 2016.
+While there were no widespread "purge" attacks as threatened, a family from Florida was attacked on 31 October 2016, by a group of approximately 20 people in clown masks (and masks styled after The Purge movie).
 No arrests were made.

 Hunts

 Students at Pennsylvania State University and Michigan State University were involved in mobs that searched for clowns on campus after reported sightings.
-Campgrounds floated with rumors of clown attacks.
+Rumors of clown attacks floated around on campgrounds.